 The University may also award contracts to Term Firms for Construction Administration/Project Administration related services.
-Such services shall be procured using non-professional services procedures as provided in this Manual.
+Such services shall be procured using non-professional services procedures as provided in the Rules Governing Procurement of Goods, Services, Insurance, and Construction by a Public Institution of Higher Education of the Commonwealth of Virginia.
 These services may include (but shall not be limited to) claim analysis, constructability reviews, peer reviews, cost estimates and construction management/administration services.